Store Hours

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or bugs or animals might eat the sprouts.
+Your seeds might struggle to grow or get washed away, or bugs or animals might eat the sprouts.
 But if you're really fortunate, you might get strong sprouts, perfectly spaced and ready to grow all spring.
 The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are hardy and primed to survive, although there are no guarantees.
+You know those sprouts are primed to survive, although there are no guarantees.

 Start Seeds Indoors